Learning the References of Online Model Predictive Control for Urban Self-Driving: Preliminaries and Problem Statement

-Urban self-driving is a compound task consisting of overtaking, lane change, and collision avoidance in residential scenarios where other non-interactive traffic participants (such as other vehicles, motorcyclists, cyclists, and pedestrians) are considered on the road.
-It is pertinent to note that the trajectories of other traffic participants are with unmodeled uncertainties and their behaviors are even unpredictable.
-With this generalized urban driving setting, the objective of this work is to plan in the centerline reference coordinate system $\mathcal{W}_\mathrm{ref}$ for the self-driving task.
-This process involves the generation of a sequence of control commands for the ego vehicle to reach the destination.
-Additionally, it also requires increasing driving efficiency while decreasing the risk of collisions with road boundaries and other traffic participants.
+Urban self-driving is a compound task consisting of overtaking, lane change, and collision avoidance in residential scenarios where other traffic participants (such as other vehicles, motorcyclists, cyclists, and pedestrians) are considered on the road.
+The objective of this work is to generate a sequence of optimal states and control commands for the ego vehicle to reach the destination while optimizing driving efficiency and minimizing the risk of collisions with road boundaries and other traffic participants.